Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 Audio Clips have a full [Smart Blobber API](../Core/Smart%20Blobbers.md) which you can use in your own bakers.

+### AudioSourceDistanceFalloff

+When `AudioSourceDistanceFalloff` is present, the audio source enables spatialization for all listeners.
+It provides the three authoring values of `innerRange`, `outerRange`, and `rangeFadeMargin`.
+These values use `half` precision.

+`AudioSourceDistanceFalloff` requires `WorldTransform` or `LocalToWorld` to be present in order to have an effect.

+### AudioSourceEmitterCone

+When `AudioSourceEmitterCone` is present, and `AudioSourceDistanceFalloff` and `WorldTransform`/`LocalToWorld` are also present, then the volume perceived by the listener will be further filtered by the cone shape.
+The cone’s center axis always faces the audio source’s forward direction.

+### AudioSourceChannelID

+When `AudioSourceChannelID` is present, it defines the channel that listeners should be listening to if they want to hear this audio source.
+If absent or `default`, then the audio source uses the internal default channel.
+At this time, non-default instances must be baked, though they can be copied around at runtime.
+To bake an instance, call `GetChannelID()` on the audio channel asset from within a baker.

+### AudioSourceSampleRateMultiplier

+This component applies a multiplier to the sample rate of the clip.
+A value of 2f will result in the clip playing at double speed, and an octave higher in pitch.
+Random values close to 1.0 can provide subtle variations to the sound, which may be useful for commonly played sound effects.
+Be careful though, because only sources with the exact same multiplier can be voice-combined.

+Notably, changing this value while the clip is playing will NOT have the desired effect, and will cause the playback state to jump around wildly.
+Set this value when the entity spawns, and then leave it alone.

 ### AudioListener

-The `AudioListener` component is very simple, containing only three values.
-The volume is the most useful.
+The `AudioListener` component describes all parameters of the listener except its transform and the audio source channels.
+A `WorldTransform` or `LocalToWorld` must also be present for the listener to be valid.

+The listener contains `volume`, `gain`, `limiterDBRelaxPerSecond`, and `limiterLookaheadTime` values which describe the listener’s sound in the overall mix.
+These can all be changed at any time, though artifacts may occur when changing the `limiterLookaheadTime` while audio is playing.

+The `rangeMultiplier` is the multiplier applied to the `AudioSourceDistanceFalloff` values.
+Like those values, it represents the multiplier in `half` precision.

 The `itdResolution` (inter-aural time difference resolution) will be clamped to [0, 15].
 This value measures the number of steps from center to either ear that audio can be delayed by.
 Higher values increase fidelity but decrease the effectiveness of voice-combining, which comes with a performance cost.
 The `listenerProfile` contains the metadata used to describe the spatialization filtering.

 Unlike audio sources, the internal listener state is stored in `ICleanupComponentData`.
 The structural change commands are sent to `SyncPointPlaybackSystem`.
 You typically do not have to worry about these components.

+### AudioListenerChannelID

+Audio Listeners have a `DynamicBuffer<AudioListenerChannelID>` where each element contains an `AudioSourceChannelID`.
+These represent the set of channels that the listener can hear.
+A single element with just the default value will hear the default channel.
+No elements will prevent the listener from hearing anything.

 ### AudioSettings